QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

 .. math::  p^2_{t,t+1} = \beta - 0.017 = 0.933

-Thus, the first state of the world has a low interest rate, and the second state of the world has a high interest rate
+Thus, the first Markov state  has a low interest rate, and the second Markov state has a high interest rate

-We also need to specify a transition matrix for the state of the world, we use:
+We also need to specify a transition matrix for the Markov state

+we use:

 .. math::  \Pi = \begin{bmatrix} 0.8 & 0.2 \\ 0.2 & 0.8 \end{bmatrix}

-(so each state of the world is persisent, and there is an equal chance of moving from one to the other)
+(so each Markov state is persisent, and there is an equal chance of moving from one state to the other)

 The choice of parameters means that the unconditional expectation of :math:`p_{t,t+1}` is 0.9515, higher than :math:`\beta (=0.95)`